user123212321/life/README.md

 * If a square has 3 cell neighbors, a cell is spawned in that spot.
 * If a cell has less than 2 or more than 3 cell neighbors, the cell dies.

-Implemented in C# with WinForms as GUI.
+Implemented in C#.
+Used WinForms as GUI with System.Drawing to display cells.
 The algorithm has time and space complexity of ***O(M\*N)***, where M and N represent rows and columns respectively.
 Currently work in progress.
 Different implementations of Life are planned.